wymcg/matricks/02_plugins.md

 Matricks offers other configuration options, including FPS, simulation magnification, log directory, and more.
 For more information, run `matricks -h`.

-[^loopplan]: A feature to allow for one or more plugins to be cycled through infinitely is planned for v0.2.0.
-[^timerplan]: A feature to allow for Matricks to move onto the next plugin after a set amount of time has passed is planned for v0.2.0.

 # Adding Plugin Functionality

 ## Plugin State